-- .
-CLEAN Subfloor must be free of wax, paint, oil, sealers, adhesives and other debris - FLAT Within 3/16" in 10" (5 mm in 3 m) and/or 1/8" in 6" (3 mm in 2 m).
-Sand high areas or joints.
-Fill low areas with a latex additive cementitious leveling compound of 3,000-PSI minimum compressive strength.
-Follow the instructions of the leveling compound manufacturer.
-Leveling compounds must be tested for moisture to ensure they are within the specified requirements for proper installation. - DRY Check and document moisture content of the subfloor using the appropriate moisture test.
-Moisture content of wood subfloors must not exceed 12% on a wood moisture meter. - STRUCTURALLY SOUND Nail or screw any loose areas that squeak.
-Wood panels should exhibit an adequate nailing pattern.
-A typical pattern is 6" (15 cm) along bearing edges and 12" (30.48 cm) along intermediate supports.
-Flatten edge swell as necessary.
-Replace any water-damaged, swollen or delaminated subflooring or underlayments. - Subfloors with excessive vertical movement should be avoided.
-Optimum performance of laminate floor covering products occurs when there is little horizontal or vertical movement of the subfloor.
-If the subfloor has excessive vertical movement (deflection) before installation of the flooring, it is likely it will do so after installation of the flooring - Laminate flooring should only be installed in temperature-controlled environments.
-It is necessary to maintain a constant temperature before, during and after the installation.
-Therefore, the permanent or temporary HVAC system must be in operation before the installation of laminate flooring.
-Portable heaters are not recommended as they may not heat the room and subfloor sufficiently.
-Kerosene heaters should never be used. - All substrates must be structurally sound, dry, clean, flat, and smooth with minimal deflection.
+Subfloors with excessive vertical movement should be avoided.
+Optimum performance of the Hybrid Resilient plank floor covering products occurs when there is little horizontal or vertical movement of the subfloor.
+If the subfloor has excessive vertical movement (deflection) before installation of the flooring, it is likely it will do so after installation of the flooring is complete.

+- It is necessary to maintain a constant temperature before, during and after the installation. - All substrates must be structurally sound, dry, clean, flat, and smooth with minimal deflection.
 Substrates must be free from excessive moisture or alkali.
-Remove dirt, paint, varnish, wax, oils, solvents and other foreign matter, and contaminates. - · High spots on the substrate should be leveled and low areas filled with appropriate underlayments. - Do not use products containing petroleum, solvents or citrus oils to prepare substrates as they can cause staining and expansion of the new flooring - For renovation or remodel work, remove any existing adhesive residue so that 100% of the overall area of the original substrate is exposed. - Ceramic tile floors, ceramic and marble grout joints, and irregularities in concrete should be filled and leveled using a cementitious patch to fill and smooth any embossing in the old floor. - The area to receive laminate flooring materials and adhesives should be maintained between 65°F (18°C) and 85°F (29°C) for 48 hours before installation, during installation, and 48 hours after completion.
-After installation the room Temperature should not exceed 100 degrees F. - Radiant heated substrates must not exceed a maximum surface temperature of 85°F (29°C). - The subfloor panels must have a smooth, sanded face and show no swelling of edges or surface due to exposure to weather conditions or construction traffic. - There are numerous products available for use as floor fills, patches, self-leveling underlayments, and trowelable underlayments.
-They include proprietary blends of compounds such as portland cement, calcium aluminates, and gypsum-based products.
+Remove dirt, paint, varnish, wax, oils, solvents, and other foreign matter, and contaminants. - Subfloors must be flat within 3/16" in 10' or 1/8" in 6' - For concrete substrates, moisture testing should be conducted.
+Acceptable levels are determined by the adhesive being used.
+Check adhesive label for limitations. - High spots on the substrate should be leveled and low areas filled with appropriate underlayments. - Do not use products containing petroleum, solvents, or citrus oils to prepare substrates as they can cause staining and expansion of the new flooring. - For renovation or remodel work, remove any existing adhesive residue so that 100% of the overall area of the original substrate is exposed. - Ceramic tile floors, ceramic and marble grout joints, and irregularities in concrete should be filled and leveled using a cementitious patch to fill and smooth any embossing in the old floor. - The area to receive the flooring materials and adhesives should be maintained between 50°F (10°C) and 90°F (32°C) for 24 hours before, during, and 24 hours after installation.
+Maintain minimum temperatures between 0°F (-18°C) and 170°F (77°C) thereafter.
+Relative humidity should be maintained between 25% and 70% - Radiant heated substrates must not exceed a maximum surface temperature of 85°F (29°C). - The subfloor panels must have a smooth, sanded face and show no swelling of edges or surface due to exposure to weather conditions or construction traffic. - There are numerous products available for use as floor fills, patches, self-leveling underlayments, and trowelable underlayments.
+They include proprietary blends of compounds such as Portland cement, calcium aluminates, and gypsum-based products.
 These are recommended by their manufacturers for smoothing rough or uneven subfloors, enhancing acoustical and fire characteristics of structures or as substrates to receive floor covering for otherwise unsuitable subfloor conditions.
 If the subfloor surface appears to be dusty then apply a primer to the surface.